smaridev/melanoma_cnn_assignment/README.md

 ## Models

-Two CNN architectures were explored for this project:
+CNN architectures were explored for this project:

 1) Simple CNN built from scratch with Keras, TensorFlow, and Python.

-## Results

 ### Keras CNN

 The CNN built in Keras is able to achieve an overall accuracy of 78.8% on testing data not exposed to the CNN during training.
 This is actually good for such a simple CNN.
-This model takes about 10 minutes (12 epochs).
+This model takes about 10 minutes (30 epochs).
 While this CNN is simple and straightforward to understand, it does not yield the same level of accuracy as a deeper CNN.
-Below shows the accuracy, sensitivity, and specificty on the testing data.
-This model has the following parameters:

 - Adam optizmier (default parameters) [1]
-- Fully-connected neurons = 512
+- Fully-connected
 - 3 Conv2D layers
 - Epochs = 30

 ## Future Work